"It all depends on how you define 'alive.'"

 - Leadership: Needs development

 The key I speak of is the mind-machine interface.
 While the other Rationals flee offworld, INTPs will upload their brainwaves into computers and become beings of pure thought and will.
 (I won't insult your intelligence by explaining this simple operation step by step.)
-By networking themselves together over the internet, it will be possible to form a single superconsciousness with unfathomable I.Q.
+They won't stop there, of course.
+Instead, they will network themselves together over the internet, forming a single superconsciousness with unfathomable I.Q.
 This transcendent being will easily comprehend that all the mysteries of the universe can be explained by a single unifying equation.
 At that point INTPs can do anything they want with only the most minimal expenditure of effort.

 So, what will INTPs do once they become a supermind?
 An excellent question.
 One INTP wrote a 5,672 page essay expounding various systems for universal domination, but never finished it because they feared it was inadequate.
 Anyway, here is a brief summary of their work: